sailfish009/bsdf/SPEC.md

 Data to be converted is identified by its identifier byte to be in uppercase.
 In such a case, there will be a string before the data, which identifies the converter.
-Any data element can potentially be converted, even nul.
+Any data element can potentially be converted, even null.

 How users specify converters is specific to the implementation, but converters will generally consist of 4 elements: